MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-materialized-view-partitioning-policy-command.md

 ---
 title: .delete materialized view partitioning policy command- Azure Data Explorer
-description: This article describes the .delete materialized view partitioning policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.delete materialized view partitioning policy` command to delete a materialized view's partitioning policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/14/2023
 ---
 # .delete materialized view partitioning policy

-Deletes a materialized view [partitioning policy](partitioningpolicy.md).
+Deletes the materialized view's [partitioning policy](partitioningpolicy.md).
 The partitioning policy defines if and how [extents (data shards)](../management/extents-overview.md) should be partitioned for a specific table or a [materialized view](materialized-views/materialized-view-overview.md).

 ## Permissions